mijay/NClone/README.md

 1. Easy to use.
 You need just one line of code to do all 'dirty job' of cloning — forget boilerplate `ICloneable.Clone` implementations like a bad dream:
     ```csharp
-    var clone = DefaultObjectReplicator.Replicate(obj);
+    var clone = Clone.ObjectGraph(obj);
     ```

 1. Fast.
 NClone uses lightweight code generation in CIL instead of reflection, which gives significant (5-20x) speedup.
 Employed smart caching guarantees that every work will be done at most once.
-So NClone can be used in production code.

 1. Customizable.
 You can use `CustomReplicationBehavior` attribute to tell NClone, which types or type members should be skipped (or shallow copied) during cloning.
 For deeper customization NClone contain more extension points.